Deploying Zebra Services Agent

 Clear DDT configurations

-disabled in primary setup and click
+option disabled in the primary setup.

-Add Test Plan
+Test Plan

 Schedule